 Prowling the perimeter of the crowd I catch slices of Cathan through the shifting bodies: snow white hair falling loose over black leathers, long fingered hands twitching reflexively for a non-existent sword hilt.
 He doesn’t belong here, just like me.
 I see the storm building in his clenched jaw and stiff shoulders and wonder why the others can’t sense it, or maybe they can and just choose to ignore it: a big mistake.

-Edging back into the shadows by the stairs I let the blade slide from its tykae sheath and into my hand: his last gift to me.
+Edging back into the shadows by the stairs I let the blade slide from its sheath and into my hand: his last gift to me.
 Something arrived for my birthday every year he was away: all kinds of music, some totally prost but most real shiny, and all sorts of techy tikriks, each one from a different planet, a different sector of the galaxy.
 Okay, it was always late –– days, weeks, months sometimes –– but he remembered and that’s what counts.
-The blade is smooth in my hand, with an edge that can slice bone.
+The blade is cold in my hand, with an edge that can slice bone.
 I can’t wait to show him what I can do with it.

 But he’s been away a long time.
 If the stories are true he’s spent five years fighting and drazting his way around the galaxy, doing all sorts of hammastah things.
 His life is full of new people: interesting, shiny people.
 Not like here.
 Here is always the same; here is a stagnant backwater full of the blank-eyed and backward looking.
-It hits me in the chest then, the chance, the opportunity: after the funeral, when he goes back to the Vitra, I can go with him.
+It hits me in the chest then, the chance, the opportunity: after the funeral, when he goes back to the Baytra, I can go with him.
 I can’t stop the grin, sharp as the blade, at the thought of raking round the galaxy with Uncle Cathan.
 Worlds bright with colour, like the posters cramming the walls of my quarters, invade my senses: the dust deserts of Korb, the mountain eyries of Praxia, the endless tracts of jungle choking Skogur.
-And in each one I’m fighting at Uncle Cathan’s side as part of the Vitra crew.
+And in each one I’m fighting at Uncle Cathan’s side as part of the Baytra’s crew.

 He’ll take me.
 I know he will.
 I whisper the words out loud; it makes them more real.

 Five years.
 I was just a kid when he left.
 I used to stalk him around the estate, and he used to growl and chase me off and I’d keep coming back and coming back until he’d laugh and say ‘come on then, show me what you’ve got’.
-It was a game we played, a bit like Ambush and Capture, only I was never sure, afterwards, who’d been the hunter and who the prey.
+It was a game we played, a bit like Hide and Hunt, only I was never sure, afterwards, who’d been the hunter and who the prey.
 I’d challenge him: rapier or short sword or sometimes just hand-to-hand, and if I was lucky he’d show me a new trick or technique: to disarm or disable or to make a quick kill.